Money Personality: Security Seeker

 - Get stuck in a research rut.
 We call this tendency “analysis paralysis.”
 In other words, Security Seekers can get so caught up in making sure an opportunity is foolproof, they never act.

 - Stifle creativity.
 This challenge doesn’t just impact other people in the Security Seeker’s life, it impacts the Security Seeker, too.
-Over time, that need for security can become so all-consuming that she stops looking at the possibilities of the future and sticks with the certainties – and that can be a very subtle form of control.
+Over time, that need for security can become so all-consuming.
+So much so that she stops looking at the possibilities of the future and sticks with the certainties.
+And that can be a very subtle form of control.

 The Security Seeker can be a great spouse because his careful planning and steady approach to money can help avoid disaster.
 The challenge for the Security Seeker is to resist making decisions out of fear and to know how much security is enough.